contributewoodbury/contributewoodbury/README.md

 ## Acknowledgments

-* Prime Digital Academy for Authentication and some middleware code
+* Prime Digital Academy for Authentication and Middleware code